Workers' Compensation and Disability Benefits Information

 - Immune system disorders including autoimmune diseases and immune deficiency disorders.

-The application process takes 60 - 90 days.
+The application process takes at least 60 - 90 days.
 Then there is a sixth-month waiting period before you can collect a check.

 When and How to File a Claim